-When spring hit this year and we realized much of our summer plans were cancelled due to Covid-19, we realized we would like to have a better/ more comfortable space to lounge outdoors at home as it looked like this was the place we would be spending the majority of our summer.
+When spring hit this year and we realized much of our summer plans were cancelled due to Covid-19, we realized we would like to have a better/ more comfortable space to lounge outdoors with some new outdoor furniture as it looked like this was the place we would be spending the majority of our summer.
 We rearranged our existing deck space to see if we could fit not only the existing dining set but also a couch/ lounge-y area, and I thought we probably could.
-After deciding on the worlds comfiest outdoor couches from IKEA and setting it in place, I realized that I would really need a giant coffee table to fill the space properly and to be usable no matter where you were sitting in the lounge zone.
+After deciding on the worlds comfiest outdoor couches from IKEA for the patio furniture and setting it in place, I realized that I would really need a DIY outdoor concrete table to fill the space properly and to be usable no matter where you were sitting in the lounge zone.

-Before I settled on making a table, I actually found a waterfall style solid concrete bench for sale on Facebook Marketplace, but the size was not quite right and I still thought I wanted something more solid that the waterfall style.
-But that Marketplace Concrete bench got my wheels turning and I started going down the rabbit hole of concrete table design.
+Before I settled on making a table, I actually found a waterfall-style solid concrete bench for sale on Facebook Marketplace, but the size was not quite right and I still thought I wanted something more solid that the waterfall style.
+But that Marketplace Concrete bench got my wheels turning and I started going down the rabbit hole of DIY concrete table design and concrete furniture.

 For the base, I tossed around a lot of ideas, many of which involved very large pieces of wood and, once again, a very heavy base, and once again, ideas that were NIX’ed by my husband because of weight.
 In the end, I decided to just build a hollow box and cover it with wood slats to tie in the adjacent dining table, and for ease of construction.

 So that’s about sums up the “why” of this patio table build and the design ideas behind it, lets get on to the HOW!

 Constructing the Skeleton of the DIY Outdoor Concrete Table